hyoo-ru/mam_mol/dom/jsx/readme.md

 # $mol_dom_jsx

 JSX adapter for [$mol_dom_make](../make), that makes DOM tree.
-If global unique id is provided, uses already exits element with this id in DOM.
+If global unique id is provided, uses already exists element with this id in DOM.

 ## Interface